Estimated reading time: 5 minutes

 The first known sabbaticals were provided to allow academic researchers time for further education and were typically done every seven years.

-Many churches have discovered that providing a time to retreat from the day-to-day responsibilities can provide a benefit for both the employee as well as the church.
+Many churches have discovered that providing a time to retreat from the day-to-day responsibilities can benefit both the employee and the church.

 6 Benefits of a Clergy Sabbatical